-Inscape: Art, Culture, & Literature at Pasadena City College
+Inscape Magazine Art, Culture, Criticism & Literature at Pasadena City College

-Submissions for the PRINT issue are exclusively open to people directly associated with PCC, such as students, faculty, classified staff and alumni.
+Submissions for the main PRINT issue are exclusively open to people directly associated with PCC, such as students, faculty, classified staff and alumni.
 Special projects (like chapbooks, broadsides, online issues, etc.) are open to everyone.
 Please see our call for submissions and themed projects and issues through Submittable.

-Inscape's aesthetic fluctuates and molds to the taste of the current semester staff, marking Inscape as a relavent and unique projection of Pasadena City College's community, and of creators from around the world.
+Inscape's aesthetic fluctuates and molds to the taste of the current semester staff, marking Inscape as a relevant and unique projection of Pasadena City College's community, and of creators from around the world.

-If you are an alumni of PCC Creative Writing courses, we want YOU!
-We are in the process of setting up an Alumni page on the PCC Inscape site and we are also looking for Alumni interested in serving on the PCC Inscape Future Board of Directors!
-Please email us at firstname.lastname@example.org Thank you.
+If you are an alumni of PCC English courses, Creative Writing courses, or Inscape Staff, we want YOU!
+We are in the process of setting up an Alumni page on the PCC Inscape site and we are also looking for Alumni interested in serving on the PCC Inscape Editorial Board.

 Disclaimer: The content and ideas of Inscape reflect the editorial taste of the student staff and the views and ideas of the individual authors and artists.
 The magazine and its content is not meant to reflect the views or ideas of Pasadena City College or the PCC Board of Trustees.
 All rights remain with the authors and artists.
 Inscape reserves the right to reprint in anthology or for promotional purposes the content accepted for publication.
 Our staff is also open to providing editing suggestions for writers's works that will be considered for publication in the magazine.
 Inscape is a non-profit, educational magazine and authors and artists are not paid for their work.
-However, authors and artists published in the print magaine receive 2 copies of the print magazine when provided with an SASE, or they can pick up a copy in the English Department, C245 at Pasadena City College.
+However, authors and artists published in the print magazine receive 2 copies of the print magazine when provided with an SASE, or they can pick up a copy in the English Department, C245 at Pasadena City College.